ganeti/ganeti/man/gnt-instance.rst

     depend on the network-to-nodegroup connection, thus allowing different nodegroups to be connected to the same network in different ways.

+name
+   this option specifies a name for the NIC, which can be used as a NIC identifier.
+An instance can not have two NICs with the same name.

 Of these "mode" and "link" are NIC parameters, and inherit their